Bullfrog Blues by Rory Gallagher – Review and Performance

-Rory Gallagher’s interpretation of “Bullfrog Blues” on the Old Grey Whistle Test (OGWT) has not been less than mind-numbing living up to such expectations.
-This particular version gives a non-dampened, aggressive and indeed passionate Gallagher as it was filmed in front of a live audience at the TV Theatre in Shepherds Bush which was where ‘Stairway to Heaven’ was recorded.
-Amazing really from the first note that’s one old master.
+Rory Gallagher’s interpretation of “Bullfrog Blues” on the Old Grey Whistle Test (OGWT) has not been less than mind-numbing, living up to such expectations.
+This particular version gives a non-dampened, aggressive, and indeed passionate Gallagher as it was filmed in front of a live audience at the TV Theatre in Shepherd’s Bush, which was where ‘Stairway to Heaven’ was recorded.
+Amazing, really, from the first note that’s one old master.

 This is such an incredibly good blues-rock performance.
 We love Rory and his music.
 When he sings “give that boy a six-stringed steel guitar” with that unmistakable look in his eyes, it’s pure magic.
 What a fantastic, gifted, and soulful musician he was.
 Yet, he’s criminally underrated!
 Rory deserved so much more recognition than he received.
 He was truly one of a kind.
 Let’s spread the word about him and let others experience the essence of real music.